NicholasCoppola21/ccisd-skyward/README.md

 - Install the package using NPM/yarn: `npm install ccisd-skyward`/`yarn add ccisd-skyward`
 - Simply instantiate the `SkywardAccountManager` class and call `login`

-Just 4 simple lines to fetch your grades & attendance:
+Just 5 simple lines to fetch your grades, attendance, and report card:
 ```ts
 const account = new SkywardAccountManager(true); // Sets debug to true